casey/just/README.md

 ### Changing the Working Directory in a Recipe

-Each recipe line is executed by a new shell, so if you change the working directory on one line, it won’t have an effect on later lines:
+Each recipe line is executed by a new shell, so if you change the working directory on one line, it won't have an effect on later lines:

 ```make
 foo: